morganem0/eaas-docs/imagingCDs/readme.md

 one of the lines of output will look like something like this:

 ```
-/dev/sd# on /media/username/VERY_LIKELY_A_CD-ROM_NAME type iso9660
+/dev/sr# on /media/username/VERY_LIKELY_A_CD-ROM_NAME type iso9660
 ```

 The specifics will vary, but you get the idea.
 The important part is that you'll look at the list of output, and you'll recognize that one of the /dev s is your optical drive.

-The value for "sd#" in that line of output is your optical media drive.
+The value for "sr#" in that line of output is your optical media drive.
 Plug that value into the ``dd`` command in step 2.

 ##### 3. unmount the CD

 ```
-umount /dev/sd#
+umount /dev/sr#
 ```

 ##### 4. run ``dd`` to generate an .iso file of the CD-ROM

 ```
-dd if=/dev/sd# of= pathto/filenameforCD-ROMimage.iso
+dd if=/dev/sr# of= pathto/filenameforCD-ROMimage.iso
 ```

 you will see an output like this: